The Indirect Method for Generating Libraries of Optimal Periodic Trajectories and Its Application to Economical Bipedal Walking: Introduction

 Optimal control is widely used for path and motion planning in robotics.
 This holds in particular in the field of legged robotic systems, where the creation of efficient, stable, and dynamically consistent gaits is a crucial ability.
 Trajectory optimization has thus become an essential tool for design and control in applications that reach from humanoid robots to exoskeletons and prosthetics ~\citep{Wensing2024}.

 Methods for optimal control are classified into \emph{direct} and \emph{indirect}.
 The \emph{direct method} is the most commonly used for trajectory optimization.
 In this method, control inputs are parameterized and optimized directly over a predefined input space~\citep{Diehl2006,Kelly2017,Wensing2024}.
-While this discretization increases the dimensionality of the optimization problem, the approach is straightforward and offers considerable flexibility in terms of implementation.
+This discretization typically leads to a high-dimensional nonlinear program but offers conceptual simplicity and considerable implementation flexibility.
 As a drawback, the accuracy of the resulting optimal trajectory depends on the chosen parameterization of the input space, potentially missing better solutions that exist outside this discretization.
 This leads to a trade-off between accuracy and problem size, while the true global optimum may remain unattainable due to the constraints imposed by the parameterization~\citep{Houska2013,Lin2014}.
 The \emph{indirect method} offers a different approach by implicitly defining the control inputs as functions of the system's states and additional costates.
 It often provides more accurate solutions, especially when using shooting methods with variable step-size integrators.
 While the introduction of costates helps formalize the first-order necessary conditions, it does not significantly increase the dimensionality of the optimization problem.
 The challenge of the indirect method, however, lies in the numerical convergence, primarily due to the conservative dynamics of the Hamiltonian system~\citep{Gros2022}.
 Specifically, stable modes in the system's dynamics are often counterbalanced by unstable modes in the costate dynamics, leading to convergence difficulties~\citep{Stryk1992,Betts2010,Gros2022,Wensing2024}.